CJSQ-FM

 CJSQ-FM is a French-language Canadian radio station located in Quebec City, Quebec, broadcasting on 92.7 MHz using an omnidirectional antenna with an effective radiated power of 2,840 watts (class B).
-The station broadcasts a French language classical music format branded as Radio-Classique Québec, and is owned by Groupe Musique Greg as a sister station to CJPX-FM, a classical music station serving Montreal.
+The station broadcasts a French language country music format branded as Hit Country 92.7 and is owned by Arsenal Media.

-The station was previously founded and owned by Radio-Classique Québec, Inc., a company that was 90% owned by Jean-Pierre Coallier.
+The station that broadcast classical music was previously founded and owned by Radio-Classique Québec, Inc., a company that was 90% owned by Jean-Pierre Coallier.
 While it was controlled by the same principal owners, the two companies are legally separate.
+From 2007 to 2020, it was a sister station to CJPX-FM, a classical music station serving Montreal.

+History

 Quebec studios are located on Laurier boulevard in Sainte-Foy.